ocsf/ocsf-docs/CONTRIBUTING.md

 #### How to define an `object`?

-1. All the available `objects` need to be defined as individual entries in the attribute dictionary, the [dictionary.json](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) file and as distinct .json files in the [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder.
+1. All the available `objects` need to be defined as individual field entries in the dictionary, the [dictionary.json](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) file and as distinct .json files in the [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder.
 2. Review existing Objects, determine if a modification of the existing object would be sufficient or if there’s a need for a completely new object.